State of Vermont Poster Template

 - Click the 'Save' button.

-File Names and Document Properties
+Edit File Names and Document Properties

 View or Change the Properties for an Office File

-Step Four: Open the Styles Panel
+Step 4: Open the Styles Panel

 The poster template includes preset styles that are accessible.
 Each content type within the template begins with details in parenthesis.
 This detail designates the paragraph style for that content type and if any character styles are applied.